KeppySoftware/OmniMIDI/DeveloperContent/KDMAPI.md

 ### **DriverSettings**
 Allows developers to get the current settings, or change them from within the app, rather than asking the user to change them in the configurator.<br/>
+If the function succeeds, it'll return TRUE, or else it'll return FALSE.<br />
 The available arguments are:

 - `DWORD Setting`: The setting you want to change, you can find all the valid values in the header.